 - Low patient engagement delays treatment and reduces compliance

 Matthew Corriere, MD, MS (University of Michigan) was the Principal Investigator leading two exploratory studies at the University of Michigan and Wake Forest University.
-The studies evaluated the feasibility of adigital health platform coupled with walking activity tracking for patients with Peripheral Artery Disease (PAD) and symptoms of claudication
+The studies evaluated the feasibility of a digital health platform coupled with walking activity tracking for patients with PAD and symptoms of claudication.